jhyn1687/holodash/public/on the move.md

 #### 01/25/2023

-We're heading into week 3 of development, and we're ramping it up.
+We're heading into week 3 of development, and we're starting to ramp it up.

 But first, a sneak peek at our main character!